Science Communication Masterclass

 About the Masterclass

-The UWE Science Communication Masterclass runs roughly every six to nine months.
+The UWE Science Communication Masterclass runs roughly once a year.
 If you would like to be kept informed of future opportunities, please register your interest by sending a short e-mail mentioning the Masterclass to firstname.lastname@example.org.

 Topics for the Masterclasses

 - The historical and social contexts of science communication

 - Face-to-face, media and online methods of engaging with the public

 - Show, tell or pitch - During an interactive session, delegates will have an opportunity to present creative ideas, products and examples, either from their own organisation and workplace or based on their time within At-Bristol.
 This will be followed by five minutes for questions and feedback from your peers and tutors.
 Delegates are provided with further information to prepare for this activity when registering for the Masterclass.